hashcat/hashcat/docs/hashcat-brain.md

 ## Technical details on the hashcat brain server ##

-The hashcat brain server saves the long-term memory to disc every 5 minutes automatically The server also saves the long-term memory if the hashcat brain server is killed using Ctrl-C There's no mitigation against database poisoning - this would cost too many resources There's currently no mitigation against an evil client requesting the server to allocate too much memory Make sure your hashcat brain server is protected with a good password, because you have to trust your clients I'll add a standalone hashcat brain seeding tool later which enables you to easily push all the words from an entire wordlist or a mask very fast.
+* The hashcat brain server saves the long-term memory to disk every 5 minutes automatically
+* The server also saves the long-term memory if the hashcat brain server is killed using Ctrl-C
+* There's no mitigation against database poisoning - this would cost too many resources
+* There's currently no mitigation against an evil client requesting the server to allocate too much memory
+* Make sure your hashcat brain server is protected with a good password, because you have to trust your clients
+* I'll add a standalone hashcat brain seeding tool later which enables you to easily push all the words from an entire wordlist or a mask very fast.
 At this time you can use the --hashcat-session option to do so with hashcat itself
-You can use --brain-server-whitelist in order to force the clients to use a specific hashlist The protocol used is pretty simple and does not contain hashcat specific information, which should make it possible for other cracking tools to utilize the server, too
+* You can use --brain-server-whitelist in order to force the clients to use a specific hashlist
+* The protocol used is pretty simple and does not contain hashcat specific information, which should make it possible for other cracking tools to utilize the server, too

 ## Technical details on the hashcat brain client ##